namoopsoo/namoopsoo.github.io/content/note/2026-01-19-how-to-make-cake.md

 But wow, sohnds like the prime minister resigned so likely proper bias assessments were not performed?

+## End od Experts
+Noticing interesting parallel between Julian Whatley's "end of experts" [5] and the "AI Snake Oil" book's disappointment in predictive models , in that both  offer generalized "advice" .
+Classical ML goal is literally to generalize well.
+It is good in principle, to reduce error overall but yes by definition predictions attempt to   avoid using features that are too tailored.
+Rule of thumb preferred.

 # references

 1. https://press.princeton.edu/books/hardcover/9780691249131/ai-snake-oil#preview